Code-Institute-Submissions/the-hangmans-stage/README.md

 **Result:** Win or fail messages are displayed upon the player guessing or failing to guess the secret word.

-**Verdict:** The messages are displayed as coded, although there was a bug caused by the ASCII are causing them to display incorrectly.
+**Verdict:** The win or lose messages are displayed, however there was a bug caused by the ASCII were causing them to display incorrectly.
 This is documented below in the Bugs section.

+## **Validator testing**

+I have run the python code through the [PEP8 Validator](http://pep8online.com/) which resulted in no errors.

 ## **Bugs**